Cairo in Alexander County, Illinois — The American Midwest (Great Lakes)

 Erected 1961 by Daughters of the American Revolution (Egyptian Chapter).

 Topics and series.
 This historical marker is listed in these topic lists: Charity & Public Work • Science & Medicine • War, US Civil • Women.
-In addition, it is included in the Daughters of the American Revolution series list.
+In addition, it is included in the Daughters of the American Revolution (DAR) series list.
+A significant historical year for this entry is 1861.